 Located in Sawai Madhopur district of Rajasthan, this national park is renowned for being one of the biggest parks in Northern India and home to a fierce class of big cats, tigers.
 Ranthambore National Park is the name by which it is known by the locals and the tourists.
 Located in the lap of Vindhyas and Aravali hill ranges, this park is known for its rich biodiversity, rare species of flora and fauna, Chambal river, celebrity tigers, lush green meadows and surreal views.

 Ranthambore National Park was established in the year 1980 along with the Sawai Mann Singh Sanctuary and Keladevi Sanctuary which later got merged into the Ranthambore National Park in 1991.
 The national park was once the most popular hunting spot for the kings of Jaipur and was named after Ranthambhor fort.
-Ranthambore National Park covers an area of approximately 392 square kilometers.
+Ranthambore National Park covers an area of approximately 392 square kilometres.
 The national park was included in the list of UNESCO world heritage sites in the year 2013.

 The park is known to accommodate more than 300 species of plants.
 A few most common among them are Dhok, Banyan, Pipal, Neem, Jamun, Indian Blackberry, Ber and Tamarind.
 For animals and wildlife lovers, this place is a paradise because one will get to spot countless animals and birds such as fishing cat, jungle cat, sloth bear, jackal, striped hyena, python, crocodile, sambhar deer, and nilgai.